-✓ The servicer must Ensure that the Loan Modification Agreement is executed by the borrower(s).
+/ The servicer must Ensure that the Loan Modification Agreement is executed by the borrower(s).
 Note: The servicer may encounter circumstances where a co-borrower signature is not obtainable for the Loan Modification Agreement, for reasons such as mental incapacity or military deployment.
 When a co-borrower's signature is not obtainable and the servicer decides to continue with the mortgage loan modification, the servicer must appropriately document the basis for the exception in the servicing records.
 Ensure all real estate taxes and assessments that could become a first lien are current, especially those for manufactured homes taxed as personal property, personal property taxes, condo/HOA fees, utility assessments (such as water bills), ground rent, and other assessments.

-Obtain a title endorsement or similar title insurance product issued by a title insurance compani if the Loan Modification Agreement will be recorded.
-Record the executed Loan Modification Agreement if: • recordation is necessary to ensure that the modified mortgage loan retains its first lien position and is enforceable in accordance with its terms at the time of the modification, throughout its modified term, and during any bankruptcy or foreclosure proceeding involving the modified mortgage loan; or moregage roun, or documents that are not recorded in the land records, the servicer must also take such action as may be necessary, including any amendment, recording, and/or filing that may be required, to ensure that the collateral documents reflect the mortgage loan modification, in order to preserve Fannie Mae's lien status for the entire amount owed.
+1 The servicer must Obtain a title endorsement or similar title insurance product issued by a title insurance company if the Loan Modification Agreement will be recorded.
+Record the executed Loan Modification Agreement if: • recordation is necessary to ensure that the modified mortgage loan retains its first lien position and is enforceable in accordance with its terms at the time of the modification, throughout its modified term, and during any bankruptcy or foreclosure proceeding involving the modified mortgage loan; or • the Loan Modification Agreement includes assignment of leases and rents provisions.

+If the mortgage loan is for a manufactured home, and the lien was created, evidenced, or perfected by collateral documents that are not recorded in the land records, the servicer must also take such action as may be necessary, including any amendment, recording, and/or filing that may be required, to ensure that the collateral documents reflect the mortgage loan modification, in order to preserve Fannie Mae's lien status for the entire amount owed.
 See Selling Guide A2-4.1-01, Establishing Loan Files for additional information regarding collateral documents required to be retained for manufactured homes.